 Our furniture is made with locally produced materials and the finishing is without formaldehyde and VOC (volatile organic compound).
 I usually suggest poplar plywood panel with edging, painted on the outside and varnished inside.

-I used to present several proposals designed with SketchUp, which remains for me a fast and high quality way to present the project while being easy to edit.
-Here is my proposal:
+I used to present my designs in SketchUp, but here’s the 3D model in PolyBoard which is a fast and high quality way to present the project and it’s still easy to edit.
+Here is my client proposal:

-After some minor modifications and tweaking this customer’s project, we finally came to an agreement.
+After some minor modifications and tweaking of this customer’s project, we finally came to an agreement.

-Currently my production resources are relatively limited so I wanted to proccess this job differently than with my usual methods.
+Currently my production resources are relatively limited so I wanted to process this job differently than with my usual methods.

 I wanted to do the maximum amount of machining with CNC so I could focus on the ‘handmade’ details.

-So I decomposed the furniture into a few separate boxes and drew them in Polyboard.
+So I split the furniture into a few separate cabinets and drew them in PolyBoard.

-This enabled me to get the parts made up using my supplier’s machine, equipped with CNC and an edge banding machine.
+This enabled me to get the parts made up using my supplier, equipped with CNC and an edge banding machine.

-I’m used to working with Blum hardware, so I set up sub-methods for hinges, drawer sliders and holes for shelves.
-I use Polyboard only for the box parts (not for trays or shelves made out of solid wood).
+I’m used to working with Blum hardware, so I set up sub-methods in the software for hinges, drawer sliders and holes for shelves.

-Contributors to the forum WoodDesigner.org helped me to resolve some details (doors on the lower right box which has an angled façade; that same box must have a wider right upright in order to adjust to the wall …).
+The WoodDesigner.org team helped me on the forum to resolve some details (doors on the lower right box which has an angled façade; that same box must have a wider right upright in order to adjust to the wall …).

-Ness also prepared for me the nesting of the parts (with OptiNest), since my provider works this way: he puts the entire panel on the CNC machine and makes all the cuts and holes from the front.
+Nesting of the parts was done with OptiNest, since my provider works this way: he puts the entire panel on the CNC machine and makes all the cuts and holes from the top.

 This technique excludes drilling into the edge, but it’s no big deal, I assembled the boxes with the Festool Domino system which was very fast and accurate.
 And this reduced the cost for the machining of the panels.